ActualPlayer/RememberMe/README.md

 ## Permissions

 * `rememberme.notransfer` - doesn't transfer the user on login, but follows the default Velocity 'try' array instead, see velocity.toml
+* `rememberme.notracking` - don't track the user at all (can be used with LuckPerms contexts to ignore tracking on certain servers)

 ## Integrations